apache/camel-website/content/blog/2023/07/camel-k-2-0/index.md

 * `kamel init`
 * `kamel run --config|--resource file:`

 In version 2 they won't be any longer available and the operator may fail if those configurations are provided.
-Above all, the last one will require you to provide a resource file as either a Configmap or Secret if you want to use the related configuration (we don't support any longer the autogenerated confimaps from file).
+Above all, the last one will require you to provide a resource file as either a Configmap or Secret if you want to use the related configuration (we don't support any longer the auto-generated Confimaps from file).

 # Multiple data types and schemas in Kamelets